-Detailed descriptions of all engineering courses taken, attached to the application.
-PEO tries to compare the courses taken by each applicant with the courses required in Canada.
-If the academic documents are not in English, applicants must submit notarized English translations prepared by a service that is certified by the Association of Translators and
+- Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. - Detailed descriptions of all engineering courses taken, attached to the application.
+PEO tries to compare the courses taken by each applicant with the courses required in Canada. - If the original transcripts, diplomas, degrees, certificates and/or abstracts are not in English, English translations must be prepared by a certified member of the Association of Translators and Interpreters of Ontario or by a Canadian professional engineer, who must certify that he/she is fluent in both languages.

-Interpreters of Ontario (ATIO) or by a professional engineer who is fluent in both English and the language in the document. e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.
-To ensure consistency, PEO maintains a database of previous assessments; reports of these assessments are run for each applicant and comparisons are made.
-But these reports are used as guides only because engineering programs are flexible by nature and students may take different courses to fulfill their graduation requirements.
-In addition, the educational systems in any institution or jurisdiction may change from one year to another; consequently even though two applicants may seem to have similar academic qualifications, their academic knowledge may be very different. f) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.
-The educational system in any country may change from one year to another and in order for PEO to fulfil its mandate in protecting the public of Ontario where engineering is concerned, and in fairness to each applicant, it is incumbent upon PEO to assess applicants' academic studies and the knowledge they gained during their enrolment in the engineering program.
-Therefore, any changes in the recognition status of the institution in their home country, before or after the applicant graduated from it, should have no impact.
-This is part of the rationale as to why applicants' academic qualifications are assessed on a case-by-case basis.
-To ensure fairness, each applicant is required to submit the following documents and information: • Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. • Detailed descriptions of all engineering courses taken, attached to the application.
-PEO tries to compare the courses taken by each applicant with the courses required in Canada. • If the original transcripts, diplomas, degrees, certificates and/or abstracts are not in English, English translations must be prepared by a certified member of the Association of Translators and Interpreters of Ontario or by a Canadian professional engineer, who must certify that he/she is fluent in both languages. g) Describe how your organization accommodates applicants with special needs, such as visual impairment.
-Applicants with special needs are encouraged to disclose to PEO their needs, these requests are then considered on a case-by-case basis and every effort is made to accommodate applicants' special needs. h) State the average length of time required to Applicants who meet all the licensure complete the entire registration process, from when the process is initiated to when a registration decision is issued. requirements could be registered as soon as they pay the registration fees.
-However the time required by each applicant for meeting the registration requirements is dependent on the number of requirements met by the applicant prior to applying.
-If applicants are able to demonstrate that they have met the academic requirements and the 48 months of engineering experience prior to submitting an application, they will only have to write the Professional Practice Examination (PPE) and they can be registered within six weeks from the time they receive the result of the Professional Practice Examination; but if applicants have not met the academic requirements prior to their application, the Professional Engineers Act allows the applicant up to eight years to write technical examinations, depending on how and when the applicant chooses to write the examinations, to fulfill the academic and experience requirements.
-Technical exams are offered twice a year and applicants may write the exams in any of the 70 centres spread all over Canada.
+g) Describe how your organization accommodates applicants with special needs, such as visual impairment.

+Applicants with special needs are encouraged to disclose to PEO their needs.
+These requests are then considered on a case-by-case basis and every effort is made to accommodate applicants' special needs.

+h) State the average length of time required to complete the entire registration process, from when the process is initiated to when a registration decision is issued.

+Applicants who satisfy all the licensure requirements could be registered as soon as they pay the registration fees.
+However the time required by each applicant for satisfying the registration requirements is dependent on the number of requirements satisfied by the applicant prior to applying.
+If applicants are able to demonstrate that they have satisfied the academic requirements and the 48 months of engineering experience prior to submitting an application, they will only have to write the Professional Practice Examination (PPE) and they can be registered within six weeks from the time they receive the result of the Professional Practice Examination; but if applicants have not satisfied the academic requirements prior to their application, the Professional Engineers Act allows the applicant up to eight years to write technical examinations, depending on how and when the applicant chooses to write the examinations, to fulfill the academic and experience requirements.
+Technical exams are offered twice each year and applicants may write the exams in any of the 70 centres spread all over Canada.
 Applicants may also contact PEO for arrangements to write examinations outside Canada.
 Results of examinations are sent via mail within 45 working days from the date of the last examination sitting.